FantasyPros Accuracy Award

 Rounds 15 & 16

-Use your final two picks on a K and DST.
-We typically recommend working the waiver wire and playing matchups at both positions throughout the season.
-Here are a few Ks and DSTs with favorable Week 1 matchups:
+Use your final two picks on a kicker and DST.
+Target a kicker on a strong offense.
+We recommend working the waiver wire and playing matchups at DST throughout the season.

 The Ultimate Fantasy Football Draft Strategy: A Customized, Dynamic Cheat Sheet